-Contractor Signature Date Prie ce at Туре Form of Notes Signature \$m 30 Jun 17 \$m (Price Basis) Contract Harris Corporation (Acquisition) Jan 12 226.3 240.1 Firm ASDEFCON 1, 2 Harris Corporation (Support) n Mar 12 14.6 21.0 Firm ASDEFCON 1, 2 Harris Corporation (Follow on) n Oct 12 12.2 19.3 Firm ASDEFCON 1, 2 Harris Corporation (Mature Support) May 15 6.6 7.0 Firm ASDEFCON 1, 2, 3 Notes 1 The contract with Harris Corporation already established under Phase 1 was utilised to order the Phase 2A supplies.
-Two key orders were placed under the standing offer provisions of this contract to acquire the Phase 2A equipment and extend the Phase 1 interim support to Phase 2A equipment, including:
+Contractor Signature Date Pri Price at Form of Notes Signature \$m 30 Jun 18 \$m (Price Basis) Contract Harris Corporation (Acquisition) Jan 12 226.3 240.1 Firm ASDEFCON 1, 2 Harris Corporation (Support) Mar 12 14.6 23.7 Firm ASDEFCON 1, 2 Harris Corporation (Follow on) Oct 12 12.2 19.3 Firm ASDEFCON 1, 2 Harris Corporation (Mature Support) May 15 6.6 7.0 Firm ASDEFCON 1, 2, 3

+- The contract with Harris Corporation already established under Phase 1 was utilised to order the Phase 2A supplies.
+Two key orders were placed under the standing offer provisions of this contract to acquire the Phase 2A equipment and extend the Phase 1 interim support to Phase 2A equipment, including: - Order for acquisition of Phase 2A equipment; - Order for extension of interim support to cover Phase 2A equipment.
+Harris Corporation utilise US expatriate personnel and an Australian Subsidiary combined to meet requirements; and - Follow-on orders placed against the same contract with Harris, including Waveform upgrade and ancillaries including radio pouches/backpacks and waterproof variants. - Contract value as at 30 June 2018 is based on actual expenditure as the contract is complete.
+The total value of this mature support contract is \$69.8m, with \$7.0m initial costs funded by the project and the remaining expenditure to be funded out of the ongoing sustainment budget.

+Contractor Quantities as at Scope Notes

+Signature 30 Jun 18

+Harris Corporation 11,638 11,638 Combat ancillaries support.
+Net and Radios, interim 1

+Major equipment received and quantities to 30 Jun 18

-1. Order for acquisition of Phase 2A equipment;
+- 11,638 radios (100 per cent of total Phase 2A radios) comprising:

-2. Order for extension of interim support to cover Phase 2A equipment.
-Harris Corporation utilise US expatriate personnel and an Australian Subsidiary combined to meet requirements; and

-3. Follow-on orders placed against the same contract with Harris, including Waveform upgrade and ancillaries including radio pouches/backpacks and waterproof variants.

-2 Contract value as at 30 June 2017 is based on actual expenditure to 30 June 2017 and remaining commitment at current exchange rates, and includes adjustments for indexation (where applicable).
-3 The total value of this mature support contract is \$69.8m, with \$7.0m initial costs funded by the project and the remaining expenditure to be funded out of the ongoing sustainment budget.
-Contractor ontractor Quantities as at : Scope Notes Signature 30 Jun 17 Harris Corporatio Harris Corporation 11,638 11,638 11,638 Combat ancillaries support.
-Net and Radios, interim 1 Major equipment received and quantities to 30 Jun 17 11,638 radios (100 per cent of total Phase 2A radios) comprising: - 9,157 AN/PRC ?
-152 VHF/UHF radios; and - 2,481 AN/PRC 150 HF radios.
-Notes 1 Figures include number of radio etc). s and exclude nu umber of ancillary items (e.g. a ntennas, I neadsets, batteries
+- 9,157 AN/PRC 152 VHF/UHF radios; and

+- 2,481 AN/PRC 150 HF radios

+Figures include number of radios and exclude number of ancillary items (e.g. antennas, headsets, batteries etc).